Caput Succedaneum Newborn

 The medical provider should also be mindful to distinguish caput succedaneum from newborn cephalohematoma (buildup of ruptured blood vessels in the tissue that covers the baby’s skull.)
 Swelling caused by caput succedaneum is subcutaneous (under the skin), while the swelling caused by cephalohematoma is within the skin tissue.

-Depending on the condition, the medical provider may be able to reliably diagnose caput succedaneum as early as the first stage of labor using an ultrasound and a digital vaginal examination of the baby’s scalp.
-When assessing the edema on the baby’s scalp, the medical provider must note whether the swelling crosses the midline (a specifically indicative finding for caput succedaneum.)
+Depending on the conditions, medical providers may be able to reliably diagnose caput succedaneum as early as the first stage of labor using neuroimaging via an ultrasound of the baby’s scalp.

 After birth, an experienced doctor or medical provider should be able to identify a case of caput succedaneum immediately upon the baby’s birth.
 They will usually confirm it by performing a differential diagnosis (comparing the common symptoms of two or more conditions to determine the actual underlying cause.)